 - Communicating effectively with family, friends, and health professionals.

 - How to evaluate new treatments.

 The process through which the program is taught makes it effective.
 Classes are highly participative.
 Mutual support and success build each participant’s confidence in their ability to manage their health and maintain active and fulfilling lives.

-The program is especially helpful for people with more than one chronic condition, as it gives them the skills to coordinate all the things needed to manage their health and helps them keep active.
+The program is especially helpful for people with one or more ongoing or chronic conditions.
+It gives them the skills or tools they need to manage their health and keep active.